TransEnterix (NYSEAMERICAN:TRXC) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of TransEnterix (NYSEAMERICAN:TRXC) from a strong-buy rating to a hold rating in a research report report published on Thursday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of TransEnterix (NYSEAMERICAN:TRXC) from a buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.

 According to Zacks, “TransEnterix Inc. designs, develops and manufactures medical-devices.
 It offers SPIDER(R) Surgical System, a laparoscopic surgical platform that allows intra-abdominal triangulation procedures to be performed with articulating instruments through a single site.
 The company is primarily focused on the development and commercialization of SurgiBot, a patient-side minimally invasive surgical robotic system.
 TransEnterix Inc., formerly known as SafeStitch Medical, Inc., is based in United States. “

-In related news, Director Andrea Biffi bought 151,219 shares of the stock in a transaction dated Monday, February 24th.
-The stock was acquired at an average price of $1.24 per share, for a total transaction of $187,511.56.
-Following the completion of the purchase, the director now owns 199,738 shares in the company, valued at $247,675.12.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

-Several hedge funds have recently bought and sold shares of TRXC.
-Renaissance Technologies LLC bought a new position in TransEnterix during the 4th quarter worth approximately $79,000.
-Virtu Financial LLC lifted its holdings in TransEnterix by 348.2% during the 4th quarter.
-Virtu Financial LLC now owns 54,677 shares of the medical instruments supplier’s stock worth $81,000 after buying an additional 42,477 shares during the last quarter.
-Invesco Ltd. bought a new position in TransEnterix during the 1st quarter worth approximately $45,000.
-Two Sigma Investments LP raised its position in shares of TransEnterix by 77.2% during the 1st quarter.
-Two Sigma Investments LP now owns 207,541 shares of the medical instruments supplier’s stock worth $73,000 after purchasing an additional 90,399 shares during the period.
-Finally, Perkins Capital Management Inc. acquired a new stake in shares of TransEnterix during the 1st quarter worth approximately $79,000.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Renaissance Technologies LLC bought a new stake in TransEnterix in the 4th quarter valued at $79,000.
+Virtu Financial LLC raised its stake in TransEnterix by 348.2% in the 4th quarter.
+Virtu Financial LLC now owns 54,677 shares of the medical instruments supplier’s stock valued at $81,000 after acquiring an additional 42,477 shares during the period.
+Invesco Ltd. bought a new stake in TransEnterix in the 1st quarter valued at $45,000.
+Two Sigma Investments LP raised its stake in TransEnterix by 77.2% in the 1st quarter.
+Two Sigma Investments LP now owns 207,541 shares of the medical instruments supplier’s stock valued at $73,000 after acquiring an additional 90,399 shares during the period.
+Finally, Perkins Capital Management Inc. acquired a new position in TransEnterix in the 1st quarter valued at $79,000.

 TransEnterix Company Profile